Vivekanand-R/AI-Product-Framework/AI Valuation Models/README.md

              A. Understand real user needs before building the entire product,
              B. Engage users early and often: Before writing a single line of code, invest in understanding what problems users are actually trying to solve,
              C. Design simple, intuitive experiences, D. Use data and empathy together,
-             E. Prototype quickly, learn continuously,
-             F. Focus on what matters for the users, G. Collaborate effectively, H. Improve using real user insights.
+             E. Prototype quickly, F. Focus on what matters for the users, G. Collaborate effectively, H. Improve using real user insights.

             1. The Design of Everyday Things by Don Norman — MIT Press page (https://mitpress.mit.edu/9780262525671/the-design-of-everyday-things)
             2. Alan Cooper (Work: About Face: The Essentials of Interaction Design (1995, later editions), Contribution: Introduced the idea of personas in design, emphasizing empathy with end-users)